mawais-afz/java-interview-questions/java-oops.md

     | Purpose           | Code reuse and extending functionality                   | Logical grouping and encapsulation                             |
     | Scope             | Available throughout the package/project                 | Limited to the scope of outer class                            |

-11. **What are constructors in Java?**
+13. **What are constructors in Java?
+How many types of constructors are used in Java?**

     Constructors in Java are special methods that are called when an object is instantiated.
 They have the same name as the class and do not have a return type, not even void.
 Constructors are used to initialize the object's attributes and allocate memory for the object.
 There are two types of constructors in Java:

-    1. **Default Constructor**: A constructor that does not take any parameters.
-If no constructor is explicitly defined in a class, the Java compiler automatically provides a default constructor.
+    1. **Default Constructor**: A constructor that does not take any parameters and is used to provide default initialization when no explicit constructor is defined.
+If no constructor is explicitly created in a class, the Java compiler automatically provides a default constructor.

+    Purpose of a Default Constructor:

+    - Initializes object instance variables to their default values (0 for numeric types, null for objects, false for boolean)
+    - Ensures that an object can be created even without explicit initialization
+    - Allows for creating objects with standard initial state
+    - Provides a no-argument entry point for object creation

     2. **Parameterized Constructor**: A constructor that takes parameters to initialize an object with specific values at the time of creation.

-This allows for more flexibility in object creation.
+    Purpose of a Parameterized Constructor:

+    - Allows customized initialization of object attributes during object creation
+    - Provides flexibility to set different initial states for different objects
+    - Enables validation of input values during object instantiation
+    - Supports creating objects with specific, meaningful initial configurations
+    - Reduces the need for separate setter methods to initialize object state

     Here's an example of a parameterized constructor in Java: